 To collect bees in a hive, beekeepers must first encourage them to swarm in the right place.
 After that, the beekeeper must find a way of trapping them, sometimes using the hive they intend to keep them in, but usually using the appropriately named bait hives or trap hives.

 Bees exist in highly organized societies and a swarm will always be the result of a new queen from an old colony, accompanied by half of that colony’s workforce, taking to the air under favorable conditions to find a new nesting site.
-A beekeeper must do what he or she can to provide the conditions for the new colony to form.
+A beekeeper must do what they can to provide the conditions for the new colony to form.

 Many of these conditions, not least of which is the weather, are unfortunately out of the beekeeper’s hands.
 Swarms are encouraged to form a new colony in areas with a significant nectar flow.
 This is a term familiar to every beekeeper and refers to the proportion of nectar-producing plants in bloom in the area at any given time.
 Sometimes referred to – technically erroneously – as the honey flow, it is this which is perhaps the most essential environmental condition for attracting bee swarms.
 This is the whole reason bees are interested in a site – it is literally this which attracts them.
 Of course, there is much more to consider besides the nectar flow (and many other factors determining whether there is a nectar flow or not) that will become clear when we consider the stages involved in a swarm selecting a site and setting up a new colony.